alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 I'd probably have done more theory if I had gone to a PhD program, but it's hard to say whether that would have continued long-term, or if it would be a summer fling before going back to more practical work.
-Most likely, I'd be working on the same problems I am now with a different perspective on how to attack them.
+Most likely, I'd be working on the same problems I am now, with a different perspective on how to attack them.